davidgiven/fluxengine/README.md

   - `fe-testbulktransport`: measures your USB throughput.
 You need about 600kB/s for FluxEngine to work.
 You don't need a disk in the drive for this one.

+Commands which take `--source` or `--dest` take a parameter of the syntax `$FILENAME:$MODIFIER:$MODIFER...` A blank filename refers to the physical disk; otherwise, you can specify a `.flux` file.
+The colon-separated modifiers limit which bits of the disk are accessed.
+To specify tracks, do `:t=0-9` (or just `:t=7`).
+For sides, do `:s=0-1` (or commonly just `:s=0`).
+If left unspecified, you get the default specified by the command, which will vary depending on which disk format you're using (and is usually the right one).

 ### How it works